-- 1. Read 4-H General Regulations. - 2.
-The plan from which the exhibit was constructed must be with the article.
+- 1. Read 4-H General Regulations. - The plan from which the exhibit was constructed must be with the article.
 The plan must be complete and accurate either by scale drawing or fully dimensioned to the extent that a duplicate article could be built. - 3.
 Total costs of materials are to be included.
 Designate on entry tag if article is an original or kit construction.
 Label each article showing intended use. - 4.
 All exhibits will be divided during judging into Jr. Division (those 12 years of age and younger as of January 1) and Sr. Division (13 years and older as of January 1).
 A Grand Champion and Reserve Champion will be selected from each division. - 5.
-A 4-H'er may not enter more than two different articles in the same class. - 6.
-JUDGING: A 4-H'er should sign up for a conference judging time when they enter.
+A 4-H'er may not enter more than two different articles in the same class. - JUDGING: A 4-H'er should sign up for a conference judging time when they enter.
 In judging woodwork articles, consideration will be given to: Workmanship (including accuracy to the plan), Design, Choice of Wood, Suitability and Usefulness. - 7.
 The entry card, plans and all other paperwork should be enclosed in a zip top plastic bag with a hole punched through it and tied or otherwise secured to the project in some manner.
 Tape is usually not adequate to accomplish this. - 8.
-A project without a set of plans or cost sheet will be awarded one ribbon placing lower than the placing determined by the official judge.
+A project without a set of plans or cost sheet will be awarded one ribbon placing lower than the placing determined by the official judge. - 9.
+The plan from which it was constructed must be with the article exhibited.
+The plan may be a photocopy, the actual pattern, or a scale drawing.
+It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
+Please note: a set of step step-by- step instructions is not a plan. - 10.
+Projects with missing or insufficient plans will be lowered one ribbon placing (i.e. a blue ribbon exhibit will receive a red ribbon). - 11.
+The use of materials other than wood should be kept to a minimum. - 12.
+Projects that have unsecured glass, i.e., glass shelves, glass top of a coffee table, etc., should not be brought to the fair.
+Glass that is secured in the project, i.e., glass front of a gun case or cabinet, etc., is permissible since it cannot be easily removed.